-Tyson C. Horrocks is an St. George, Utah, attorney with the law firm of Snow, Jensen & Reece.
+Matthew Ence is an attorney with the law firm of Snow, Jensen & Reece.
 The content in this column should not be construed as legal advice or as a substitute for counsel on individual matters, in most scenarios it is premised upon Utah law and may not be relevant to issues arising in other states.

 Question: I’m drowning in medical bills but I filed for a Chapter 7 bankruptcy almost eight years ago.
 Can I file again?
 Are there any things that could prevent me from filing bankruptcy?

 Answer: You cannot file a new Chapter 7 bankruptcy if you obtained a discharge of your debts in Chapter 7, within the last eight years, or in Chapter 13 in the last six years.